aappddeevv/scalar2020/presentation/content/module2.md

 metaDescription: "Module 2"
 ---

-Our focus now turns to machine learning.
+The focus is now on machine learning.
+We will need some containers running to perform our work.